 Here’s a typical request for a reference.
-Caution: just reading this might make you shrivel up in second-hand embarrassment.
+Caution: just reading this might give you second-hand embarrassment.

 Notice that the request:

 - Is framed around “we” and “us,” (not “you”)

-- There’s nothing in it for the customer
+- Contains no noted benefit for the customer

 - The requestor assumes that the customer will say no, and is clearly asking for a favor

-Asking for customer references this way is just plain weak—no wonder people are scared to death of doing it!
+Asking for customer references this way is just plain weak—no wonder people are scared to do it!

 When I do a reference, I try to ask only the people who I think would be interested in speaking with the prospect in question.
 This could be because of a similar background or interest, or because I see two people who I think might potentially get along.
 I also give my customers some detail about the person they are going to be speaking with to make my request more personalized.

 Compare the previous request with this one: